RELEVANT CHAPTERS

 - the amount agreed as sufficient to meet the cost of s.117 MHA 83 aftercare services.

-Direct payments paid into a prepaid card account using the CMBC’s contracted provider is CMBC’s preferred method of making the direct payment for the purposes of effective financial management of the payment.
+Direct payments paid into a prepaid card account using CMBC’s contracted provider is CMBC’s preferred method of making the direct payment for the purposes of effective financial management of the payment.
 However, this does not preclude payment for the direct payment to be paid into a bank or building society account specifically set up by the recipient for the purpose of receiving a direct payment.
-Consideration will be given to the benefit gained from this arrangement as opposed to receiving the payment via a pre-paid card.

-Payments of small amounts for one off purchases will not require a separate account but will require the proof of purchase for audit purposes.
+Payments of small amounts for one off purchases will not require a separate account but will require the proof of purchase for monitoring purposes.

 Recipients have a right to choose if payments are to be delivered via a managed account i.e. managed by an accountant or payroll company.